 Often, our patients come to us looking for options to straighten their crooked teeth.
 When this is the case, we provide a smile consultation to decide what method of orthodontics best meets their needs.
 While some patients opt for Invisalign, others find that traditional braces will be the most effective treatment option for them.

-We offer in-house orthodontics for our patients that want to straighten their crooked teeth.
+We offer in-house orthodontics for patients who want to straighten their crooked teeth.
 Our fully-equipped dental practice provides you with the braces you need to achieve your best smile.
-From applying the brackets to adjustments and post-orthodontic care, our Columbia Family Dentist office is here for you throughout your dental journey.
+From applying the brackets to adjustments and post-orthodontic care, our Columbia Family Dentist office is here for you throughout your cosmetic dental journey.

 Orthodontics in Columbia, MD

 When it’s time to get braces, you can rely on your Columbia Family Dentist team to provide you with caring and thorough care.
 We provide orthodontic treatments for patients of all ages.
 As a family dentist, we will monitor the oral development of our young patients and give orthodontic advice when necessary.

 Columbia Family Dentist offers both traditional braces and Invisalign clear aligners.
 Your treatment will depend on your specific needs and cosmetic goals.
 When you are ready for braces, our orthodontist will secure metal brackets to the surface of your teeth.
 Then, he will run a metal wire through these brackets and secure them with small rubber bands.